 For many people with limited mobility, adding a stair lift to their home can be a life-changing event.
 They no longer need to worry about the challenge of climbing the stairs and the impact it had on their daily lives.
 It can also alleviate a lot of worry about how they were going to keep living independently in the house they love.

 Often when we think of a stair lift, we envision it inside someone’s home allowing them to access multiple stories of their house.
 But for many, accessing an outdoor space, such as a garden or lake, is just as important as getting up to a bedroom or bathroom on a second floor.
 Fortunately, there are stair lifts that are manufactured specifically to withstand harsh outdoor elements.

-With the typical cost for a straight rail stair lift ranging between $2,200-$5,000, many people want to know just how long their unit will last.
+With the typical cost for a straight rail stair lift ranging between $2,200-$5,000, and much higher for a curved stair lift, many people want to know how long their unit is going to last